RedstoneMedia/IServ-exercise-discord-bot/README.md

 # Selling points
 This bot can serve as a backup when IServ is down again but its main use is to notify you and others of the newest exercises.
+This bot is recomended if you already have or plan to have a class discord server.

 # Notice
 This can only post the exercises of the user you provide when you create the credential.